Atif2227/MapleCare-Health-Claim-Denial-Root-Cause-Analysis-Claim-Denial-Risk-Prediction/README.md

 ---

-## ⚠️ Problem - The Specific Challenge or Gap
+## 🛑 Problem Statement - The Specific Challenge or Gap
 Despite having detailed billing and claims data, the organization lacked **clear, actionable insight into denial drivers and revenue risk**.
 Existing reports showed what was denied and how much was lost, but not why those denials were occurring or where interventions would be most effective.

 Key gaps included: